Pizzaface/Alexa-Chromecast-Skill-2.0/README.markdown

  previous              -> Play or show the previous item open {app}            -> Open a specific app.
 Plex and YouTube are supported.
  ```
-NOTE: stop doesn't work as expected on the Netflix app and is disabled.
+NOTE: Stop doesn't work as expected on the Netflix app and will quit the app instead.

 ### YouTube app commands
 Play items on YouTube.
 ```
  VOICE COMMAND        ACTION
  --------------------------------------------------------------------------------
- play/find {title}                 -> Play/find videos matching the title
- play/find videos of {title}       -> Play/find videos matching the title play/find the trailer for {title} -> Play/find trailers matching title play/find the show {title}        -> Play/Find a Youtube show matching the title play/find the movie {title}       -> Play/Find a Youtube movie matching the title play/find the song {title}        -> Play/Find a song matching the title play/find the album {title}       -> Play/Find an album matching the title play/find the playlist {title}    -> Play/Find a playlist matching the title play/find songs by {artist}       -> Play/Find songs by the specified artist
+ play/find {title}                 -> Play videos matching the title play/find videos of {title}       -> Play videos matching the title play/find the trailer for {title} -> Play trailers matching title play/find the show {title}        -> Play a Youtube show matching the title play/find the movie {title}       -> Play a Youtube movie matching the title play/find the song {title}        -> Play a song matching the title play/find the album {title}       -> Play an album matching the title play/find the playlist {title}    -> Play a playlist matching the title play/find songs by {artist}       -> Play songs by the specified artist
 ```

 ### Plex app commands
 Find and play items on your Plex server.
-* The Find command will display the item that was found.
-* The Play command will immediately play the item that was found.
 ```
  VOICE COMMAND                    ACTION
  ---------------------------------------------------------------------------------